20 Common Triggers of Hip Pain in Women

 Popular Alternative Therapies for Hip Pain:

-Anti-Inflammatory Diets – Certain foods help combat inflammation and support joint health, including:
+Anti-Inflammatory Diets – Some foods can help bring down swelling and are good for joint health, including:

-• Omega-3 fatty acids (found in salmon, walnuts, and flaxseeds)
+• Omega-3 fatty acids are found in salmon, walnuts, and flaxseeds.

-• Antioxidant-rich fruits and vegetables (such as berries, spinach, and turmeric)
+• Antioxidant-rich fruits and vegetables include berries, spinach, and turmeric.

-• Vitamin D and calcium (essential for bone health)
+• Vitamin D and calcium are important for bone health.

 When Symptoms Warrant Medical Attention